American Silversmiths

 picture

-• He was a partner in 1777-1791 with Joseph Richardson in Philadelphia PA as I. & N. RICHARDSON, continuing their father's business on Front Street.
+• Partnership: Joseph Richardson, in 1777-1791, in Philadelphia PA.
+As I. & N. RICHARDSON, continuing their father's business on Front Street.
 When the partnership ended, he left the trade and to become an ironmonger and hardware merchant in partnership with Isaac Paxton.
 4

 picture